Blendify/blender-manual/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 Bone parenting allows you to make a certain bone in an armature the Parent Object of another object.
 This means that when transforming an armature the Child Object will only move if the specific bone it is the Child Object of moves.
-See figure 34.
+(See figure 34).

 .. figure:: /images/TU-3DViewEditorHeader-ObjectMenu-Parent-BoneParenting.jpg